 (b) The Employer reserves the right to identify specific in-service sessions as being compulsory for Employees and those required to attend such sessions shall be paid at the applicable rate of pay for attendance, except for requirements set forth in any disciplinary expectations.

+(c) An Employee who is required by the Employer to attend education programs or staff meetings, shall be entitled to required course materials and registration fees.
+When required the Employer shall pay for transportation and subsistence in accordance with the Walden Heights Policy.

+7.02 The following in-service programs shall be compulsory and shall be provided to Employees on an annual basis:

+(a) Emergency preparedness including fire, evacuation and disaster procedures;

+(b) Occupational health & safety matters and prevention of personal injury including musculoskeletal injury arising from repetitive movements or strains including proper lifting and prevention of back injuries;

+(c) Workplace Hazardous Materials Information System (WHMIS);

+and other education programs, as deemed appropriate by the Employer for the purpose of maintaining competency.

+Specific inservice sessions shall be conducted during the paid working time of each employee (for example- not during paid rest periods) and the sessions shall not interfere with scheduled shift and the staffing for each schedule shift.

-7.02 The Employer may make available other in-service education programs as deemed appropriate for the purpose of maintaining proficiency, including topics on prevention of resident abuse, Protection for Persons in Care legislation and regulations, privacy and client confidentiality.
+7.03 The Employer may make available other in-service education programs as deemed appropriate for the purpose of maintaining proficiency, including topics on prevention of resident abuse, Protection for Persons in Care legislation and regulations, privacy and client confidentiality.